Rostrevor: Education

+Transportation

-Rostrevor Tram station opened on 1 August 1877 with a horse-drawn tram service to Warrenpoint.
-It closed in February 1915.
+Rostrevor was previously served by a tram station opened by Warrenpoint and Rostrevor Tramway, a horse-drawn tram service to Warrenpoint.
+It operated from 1 August 1877 until February 1915.

+Rostrevor is connected to the wider Northern Ireland public transportation system by Ulsterbus route 39, with service to Newry buscentre, Warrenpoint, and Kilkeel.
+The shore road in Rostrevor forms part of the Mourne Coastal route, a designated scenic drive that stretches along the coastline from Newry to Belfast.

 Demography

 On Census Day (27 March 2011) the usually resident population of Rostrevor Settlement was 2,800, accounting for 0.15% of the NI total.
 Of these: